-My research considers the intersection of sport, health, and substance use (doping).
-I have particular interests in non-elite sport and athlete well-being.
-I have recently completed projects funded by the International Association of Athletics Federations (IAAF) and the World Anti-Doping Agency (WADA).
+My research considers the intersection of sport, substance use (e.g. doping, IPED use), and anti-doping policy.
+I have particular interests in fitness doping and harm reduction.
+I have recently completed projects funded by the Wellcome Trust, the International Association of Athletics Federations (IAAF), and the World Anti-Doping Agency (WADA)

 Henning A & Andreasson J (2019) "Yay, Another Lady Starting a Log!": Women's Fitness Doping and the Gendered Space of an Online Doping Forum.
 Communication and Sport. https://doi.org/10.1177/2167479519896326